MatteoTamine1709/WebServer/README.md

   - [ ] Multi-threaded PageRank
 - [ ] Being able in the interface to type a relative path for the files we are uploading
 - [ ] Autocomplete in the search bar
+- [ ] Autorize a depth of download when uploading a file
 - [ ] Download file from URL
   - [ ] If it is a video, convert it to dash
   - [ ] If it is an html page, index it (and allow a depth of download to the user to download linked pages)